 Limited lethal control of gulls and cormorants will be at the discretion of the agents working on site.
 Lethal take will be conducted with a shotgun in accordance with the USFWS-issued permit.
 Powerhouse operators and persons conducting tours will be notified before any lethal take activities take place.
 No lethal take will be allowed when schools or other tour groups are on site.

 Incident Response.
 A trigger for additional control measures is listed below.
 The trigger level is presently set at an order of magnitude above the average gull counts for the previous 5-year period.
 It might be wise to consider lowering this number somewhat, but it appears gulls are being effectively controlled at Lower Granite at the present time using the available techniques.
 The addition of limited lethal take in 2014 should help keep the numbers at reasonable numbers.
-If the numbers do significantly increase over time, possible control measures would include: remote-activated propane canons, biotech hazing with pyrotechnics (in addition to APHIS), playing remotely activated gull distress sounds and emergency call-out of off-duty JFF personnel to assist with hazing activities.
+If the numbers do significantly increase over time, possible control measures would include: remote-activated propane canons, biotech hazing with pyrotechnics (in addition to WS), playing remotely activated gull distress sounds and emergency call-out of off-duty JFF personnel to assist with hazing activities.

 Avian Predation Trigger Level and Proposed Toolbox Control Measures.
 Gull numbers were obtained from daily counts off the Lower Granite JFF separator platform.
 At the present time, terns are not very abundant at Lower Granite and the project does not have count data.
 Cormorants are certainly present but much more difficult to count (and haze) than gulls.
 At this time, I recommend that a trigger level be calculated and utilized for gulls (both species combined) only.
-Below are the average gull numbers for each of five years running from April 1 through June 30 each year (APHIS hazing was being conducted):
+Below are the average gull numbers for each of five years running from April 1 through June 30 each year (WS hazing was being conducted):